Best Castle Stays in Scotland

 image source: Trip.com

 Tulloch is a castle from the 12th century that still stands today.
-However, improvements have been made as far as 250 years ago, and the accommodation is as regal as it used to be back then.
+However, improvements were made as far back as 250 years, and the accommodation is as regal as it used to be.
 For this reason, Tulloch Castle Hotel is Dingwall’s most prolific royal spot.

-The hotel retains its originality by keeping most initial structures and features intact.
-For example, the ceilings and the fireplaces are the original ones installed at the castle when it was built.
+The hotel retains its originality by keeping most of the castle’s initial structures and features intact.
+For example, the castle’s ceilings and fireplaces are the original ones installed.
 These structures have influenced modern architecture but are still here to stay.

 What’s better?
 The castle is pet-friendly.
 You can bring your furry or feathery friends.
 The food is out of this world, and the service is everything that spells royal.